aws-samples/aws-eda-slurm-cluster/docs/run_jobs.md

 # Run Jobs

-This page is to give some basic instructions on how to run and monitor jobs on SLURM.
+This page is to give some basic instructions on how to run and monitor jobs on Slurm.
-SLURM provides excellent man pages for all of its commands, so if you have questions refer to the man pages.
+Slurm provides excellent man pages for all of its commands, so if you have questions refer to the man pages.

 ## Set Up

-Load the environment module for slurm to configure your PATH and SLURM related environment variables.
+Load the environment module for Slurm to configure your PATH and Slurm related environment variables.

 ```